 The Single Parents in Network (SPiN) consists of networking, educational, and group meetings on the Scottsbluff campus to help students deal with personal, academic, or career concerns.
 All students who are single parents are welcome to attend these meetings.
 Qualified members of SPiN may also be eligible to receive nominal financial assistance and access to free educational materials.
-For more information, please contact 308.635.6153 to request an application.
+To apply, please complete the general TRIO SSS application.
+For more information, please contact 308.635.6190.